Develop and Deploy a Python API with Kubernetes and Docker

 Introduction

 Docker has since become mainstream.
-More than 100K 3rd-party projects are using this technology, and developers with containerization skills are in increasing demand.
+Over 100K 3rd-party projects use this technology, and developers with containerization skills are in increasing demand.

 This article is the first of a two-part series.
-In this blog post, you will discover how to use Docker to containerize an application, and then how to run it on development environments using Docker Compose.
+In this blog post, you will discover how to use Docker to containerize an application and then run it on development environments using Docker Compose.
 We are going to use a Python API as our main app.
-The second part will focus more on orchestration, more specifically on how to deploy the same app to Kubernetes.
+The second part will focus more on orchestration, more specifically, on how to deploy the same app to Kubernetes.

 Check out the MetricFire free trial to see how we can help monitor your Docker, Kubernetes, and Python setups.